Desktop As A Service (DAAS)

 Productivity Gains That Executives Are Actively Measuring

-• A 30 to 50 percent reductions in IT time spent on device maintenance, since patching and updates occur in one location instead of on every machine.
+• A 30 to 50 percent reduction in IT time spent on device maintenance, since patching and updates occur in one location instead of on every machine.

 • Faster onboarding, sometimes within hours instead of days, because new employees can be provided with a secure desktop immediately.